wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 ![alt tag](charts/ForthRoadBridgeIncreaseInTraffic-1966-2015.gif)

-The road Bridge being such an out of the way place and not subject to inordinate local development, these figures give a good indication of the overall increase in traffic levels in the UK.
-As can be seen above the annual rate of traffic growth on the Forth Road Bridge has in general exceeded the annual national rate of traffic growth.
+The road Bridge, being such an out of the way site and not subject to inordinate local development, traffic figures for the Bridge should give a good indication of the overall increase in traffic levels in the UK.
+As can be seen in the traffic chart for the bridge, the annual rate of traffic growth on the Forth Road Bridge has in general exceeded the annual national rate of traffic growth.

 The annual average growth rate for Great Britain is 2.8% while the average annual growth rate on the Forth Road Bridge is 4.2% from 1966, while.
 It is noted that the North bound traffic more closely represents the UK average at 2.2%.

-**On average Traffic is increasing by 2.8 percent per annum in the UK.**
+**On average Traffic is increasing by "2.8 Percent Per Annum" in the UK.**

-It would be relatively simple to add extra columns to simulate  how the 2.8% increase effects traffic over the next 5 years.
-That information could tip the balance and prove traffic levels would then be at unacceptable levels for the infrastructure.
+It would be relatively simple to add extra columns to the template spreadsheet to simulate how the yearly 2.8% increase in flow would effect traffic over the next 5 years at any site.
+In some cases that information could tip the balance and prove traffic levels would then be at unacceptable levels for the infrastructure.

+Simulating future effects also shows that the parties were made aware of the extra pollution, noise and strain on infrastructure that "developments" will cause and the level of the harm full effect that is being sanctioned.

+**Indexed Traffic Growth 1966 to 2005 – Forth Road Bridge and GB (1966 =1.00)**

 ![alt tag](charts/ForthRoadBridgev.NationalTraffic-1966-2015.gif)

-Indexed Traffic Growth 1966 to 2005 – Forth Road Bridge and GB (1966 =1.00)